Essential X-Men: Volume 4

 The comic was relaunched as part of the All-New, All-Different Marvel event in 2016.
 This volume reprinted three main comics; Extraordinary X-Men, Volume 2 of All-New X-Men and Volume 4 of Uncanny X-Men.
 Civil War II and Inhumans vs. X-Men were also printed, along with Deadpool Unleashed.
 This run lasted for 22 issues, finishing in 2018.

 Volume 5

 The current volume began printing in 2018.
 It predominantly reprinted Marc Guggenheim's X-Men: Gold and Cullen Bunn's X-Men: Blue, thus covering the Mojo Worldwide crossover that featured both teams.
 The first twelve issues of Astonishing X-Men (Volume 4) as well as the entirety of the crossover Phoenix Resurrection: The Return of Jean Grey, which witnessed the revival of the adult Jean Grey, were also printed.
 Once X-Men: Gold and X-Men: Blue concluded, Panini begun reprinting Volume 5 of Uncanny X-Men.
 The COVID-19 pandemic of 2020 caused the magazine to be temporarily placed on hold until it was cancelled and replaced in 2021 with Marvel Universe X-Men, which started reprinting House of X / Powers of X.

-Volume 5

-Recently relaunched, it is part of the Secret Empire.